Bearxcave/Bearxcave.github.io/_posts/2021-03-12-cheatsheet-FE&RM-I.md

 ### Introduction to Derivative Securities

-#### Swap contract
+#### Swaps & Futures

-Swaps are contracts that transform one kind of cash flow into another.
+__Swaps__: contracts that transform one kind of cash flow into another.

+__Future__:

+Pros:
+* High leverage: high profit
+* Very liquid
+* Can be written on a wide variety of underlying assets

+Cons:
+* High leverage: high risk
+* Future prices are approximately linear function of the underlying - only linear payoffs can be hedged
+* May not be flexible enough; back to Forwards!